nf-core/website/markdown/events/2021/hackathon-october-2021.md

 Our primary focus for this hackathon will be the conversion of nf-core pipelines from DSL1 to DSL2.
 The main objectives of this hackathon will be adding nf-core modules and rewriting existing pipelines to the new Nextflow language format.

-We have recorded bytesize talks in the past few months going over some of the details.
+We have recorded bytesize talks in the past few months going over some of the details of tasks we will be tackling during the hackathon.
 Take a look if you  would like to learn more:

 * [GitHub contribution basics](https://www.youtube.com/watch?v=gTEXDXWf4hE&list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&index=4)
 * [DSL module development](https://www.youtube.com/watch?v=ggGGhTMgyHI&list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&index=5)